Related provisions for BIPRU 12.6.8

 Risks may be addressed through holding capital to absorb losses that unexpectedly materialise.
 The ability to pay liabilities as they fall due also requires liquidity.
 Therefore, in assessing the adequacy of a firm's financial resources, both capital and liquidity needs should be considered.
 A firm should also consider the quality of its financial resources, such as the loss-absorbency of different types of capital and the time required to liquidate different types of asset.

-The focus of the risk assessment is on the firm's obligations towards the pension scheme, not of the pension scheme itself (ie, the scheme’s assets and liabilities).
+The focus of the risk assessment is on the firm's funding2 obligations towards the pension scheme, not of the pension scheme’s risks themselves (i.e. the scheme's segregated2 assets and liabilities).
 A firm should include in its estimate of financial resources both its expected obligations to the pension scheme and any increase in obligations that may arise in a stress scenario.

 For the purposes of the overall liquidity adequacy rule, liquidity resources are not confined to the amount or value of a firm's marketable, or otherwise realisable, assets.
 Rather, in assessing the adequacy of those resources, a firm should have regard to the overall character of the resources available to it which enable it to meet its liabilities as they fall due.
 Therefore, for the purposes of that rule, a firm should ensure that:(1) it holds sufficient assets which are